Andy Murray wins in Australia for 1st time since 2017

 The 19-year-old Canadian lost 6-2, 6-4 to 133rd-ranked wild-card entry Maddison Inglis in her first Grand Slam match since her runner-up finish at the U.S. Open.

-The venue and the vibe were a long way from her run to the final against Emma Raducanu at Flushing Meadows.
-Raducanu was scheduled later to play 2017 U.S. Open champion Sloane Stephens.
+The venue and the vibe were a long way from her run to the final against Emma Raducanu at Flushing Meadows last September.

+Raducanu fared better in her debut at the Australian Open.
+The 17th-seeded Briton beating 2017 U.S. Open champion Sloane Stephens 6-0, 2-6, 6-1 in a seesawing night match that brought the Day 2 program to a close.

 Second-seeded Aryna Sabalenka appeared to be on the way out before she rallied from a set and a break down, winning nine straight games before completing a 5-7, 6-3, 6-2 win over No. 128-ranked Storm Sanders.